-The FasciaBlaster® was designed to restore the fascia and eliminate such symptoms and address the biomechanical changes necessary for long term success.
+The FasciaBlaster® was designed to help restore the fascia and eliminate such symptoms.

 One notable fact (because I always hear my clients saying, “my IT band is sooo tight!”) is that the ITB is actually SUPPOSED to be somewhat tight for stability.
 What is NOT supposed to be tight are the muscles and fascia that adhere to the band.
 However, this is still a SYMPTOM, not the cause.

 When the adductors and hip flexors are tight, they rotate the femur, or thigh bone internally, or towards the inside.
 When the knee tracks to the INSIDE, it stresses the OUTSIDE.
 You can simply stand in the mirror with your feet shoulder-width apart and even pressure in both feet.
 Look at the knee on the affected side, and I am willing to bet that the knee is facing IN.
 When the knee faces in, we overuse the ITB and the outside muscles of the leg.

 Another tendency to “hide” the twist at the knee is rotating the foot out like a duck….
 So look down RIGHT NOW and see if one foot is “ducked.”
 Does your knee turn in?
 Or your foot turned out?
 WARNING… you have a twist!